 The Back to Education Initiative provides for an expansion of flexible part-time options across Further Education.
-Its priority is to increase the participation of young people and adults with less than upper second level education in a range of part-time accredited learning opportunities leading to awards on the National Framework of Qualifications (NFQ) to facilitate their access, transfer and progression to other education or employment pathways.
-The aim is to give adults who wish to return to education an opportunity to combine their return to learning with family, work and other responsibilities.
-It offers Post Leaving Certificate, VTOS and Youthreach programmes on a part-time basis.
-Courses are free for any adult with a less than upper second level education.
+Its priority is to increase the participation of young people and adults, with less than upper second level education, in a range of part-time accredited learning opportunities leading to awards on the National Framework of Qualifications (NFQ), to facilitate their access, transfer and progression to other education or employment pathways.

-Courses include subjects in the Junior or Leaving Certificate and a wide range of modules such as Communications, Personal Development, Business, Computing, Childcare, Arts and Craft, Tourism, Catering, Sport and Leisure.
 For information contact the Adult Education Officer, Community Education Facilitator or Adult Guidance Information Officer at your local Education and Training Board (ETB).

-If you are getting a Social Welfare payment, you may keep your payment and participate in BTEI as long as you continue to satisfy the conditions attached to your payment.
-If you are getting a jobseeker's payment you will need to apply for the Part-Time Education Option.
+If you are getting a Social Welfare payment, you may keep your payment and participate in BTEI, if you continue to satisfy the conditions attached to your payment.
+If you are getting a Jobseeker's payment you will need to apply for the Part-Time Education Option.